sonalikatara/frontend-nanodegree-mobile-portfolio/README.md

 To get started, I checked out the repository  and inspected the code.

-### The project is online at [https://sonalikatara.github.io/frontend-nanodegree-mobile-portfolio/dist/](https://sonalikatara.github.io/frontend-nanodegree-mobile-portfolio/dist/).
+#### The project is online at [https://sonalikatara.github.io/frontend-nanodegree-mobile-portfolio/dist/](https://sonalikatara.github.io/frontend-nanodegree-mobile-portfolio/dist/).

+##### The source code is in the src folder of this repository.

 ### Getting started